amblina/katacoda-scenarios/tutorial4/step2.md

 Brill, so what we see is the first 10 lines (0-9) of the file being printed.

 Let's try using that `-n` option.
-If you want to a reminder from the manpage, just call up the documentation again with the `man` command.
+If you want to a reminder from the man page, just call up the documentation again with the `man` command.

 `head -n 5 numbers.txt`{{execute}}